michelecafagna26/text_completion_api/README.md

 # optional
 pip install --upgrade pip
 ```
-This repo has been tested on:
+This repo has been tested with:

 ```txt
 torch                    2.0.0